Talking Supply Chain Design, AI, and Resiliency After COVID-19 With Canadian Tire

 Our VP of Industry Strategy, Matt Tichon, sat down virtually with Shannon Macey, AVP – Supply Chain Capabilities at Canadian Tire Corporation during the Supply Chain Canada National Conference October 8, 2020 to explore the topic “Post-Pandemic Supply Chain Design Imperatives.”

 We offer our key takeaways and a summary below.
-The recorded session will give you a deeper context around Canadian Tires’ decision-making experience leading up to and during the recent series of disruptions.
+The recorded session will give you a deeper context around Canadian Tires’ decision-making experience leading up to and during the recent series of supply chain disruptions.

 - Be data driven.
 Data has never been more usable than right now.
 Data combined with today’s tools and artificial intelligence can boost an organization’s performance to deliver on its set goals.